kuba--/yag/README.md

 		}
 	}

-**Note:** if you remove properties: "ConsolidationStep", "ConsolidationFunc" properties from config file, webserver will not consolidate datapoints
+**Note:** if you remove properties: "ConsolidationStep", "ConsolidationFunc" from config file, webserver will not consolidate datapoints

 ## TODO